Skip to content

 • A .gitattributes file exists in the root of the repository containing the line *.tgz filter=lfs diff=lfs merge=lfs -text.

-• git status reports a clean working tree.
+• git status reports a clean working tree after the final commit.

 Ready to stop doing things manually?
 Learn how to force compliance and automate conflict resolution in Module 9: Automation and Customization.